devpatel265/customer-data-migration-etl-validation/README.md

 - SQL validation checks
 - Migration documentation

-## Interview Explanation

-You can explain this project like this:

-"I built a beginner-friendly data migration project that simulates moving customer, account, billing, and payment records from legacy CSV files into cleaned target files.
-I used Python and pandas to extract the source data, clean duplicates and missing values, standardize dates, remove invalid records, and write cleaned CSV outputs.
-I also added SQL validation queries for row counts, duplicate checks, missing values, and financial totals.
-This project shows my understanding of ETL, data migration, and data validation."

 ## Disclaimer

 This project uses sample data only.
 It is designed for learning and portfolio demonstration.